deref/exo-docs/manifest/migrating-to-exo/procfiles.md

 When a process is started, a unique `PORT` environment variable is supplied to each.

-Most procfile runners, exo included, have a single command to start all processes in the procfile, then tail their logs until interrupted:
+Most procfile runners, Exo included, have a single command to start all processes in the procfile, then tail their logs until interrupted:

 ```bash